-Whether you’re preparing for a marathon or simply hoping to improve your weekly golf or soccer game, mental conditioning may be just what you need to enhance your performance.
+Whether you’re preparing for a marathon or simply hoping to improve your soccer game, mental conditioning may be just what you need to enhance your performance.
 Consider the benefits — improved concentration and focus, controlled emotions, confidence in the face of challenge.

 Now how do you get there?